 - 1.10 The St George's Barracks site at North Luffenham has been declared surplus to requirements by the Ministry of Defence (MOD).
-On closure (due to be 2021), it will be previously developed land ("brownfield land") as defined by the current NPPF.
+On closure (due to be 2021), it will be previously developed land ("brownfield land") as defined by the current National Planning Police Framework (NPPF).
 This definition applies to the whole curtilage of the site.
 The current NNPF includes a core principle to "encourage the effective use of land by reusing land that has been previously developed (brownfield land), provided that it is not of high environmental value".
-Similarly, the revised NPPF issued for consultation by Government earlier this year states that "strategic plans should contain a clear strategy for accommodating objectively assessed needs, in a way that makes as much use as possible of previously-developed or 'brownfield' land". - 1.11 Since the production of the 2017 Consultation Draft Local Plan, the Ministry of Defence and Rutland County Council have announced plans to work together to explore possible options for the future use of this site, which has been identified for intended disposal by the MOD in 2020/2021 as part of the November 2016 Better Defence Estate announcement.
-Rutland County Council and the Defence Infrastructure Organisation (DIO) have been in discussion about St George's Barracks since details of the closure were first announced and have entered into a Memorandum of Understanding to work together to manage the delivery and ensure the best possible outcome for the site, taking account of its brownfield land status. - 1.12 RegenCo was commissioned to prepare an initial masterplan illustrating how the site might be redeveloped; this process has involved public consultation and liaison with the Council and nearby Parish Councils.
-The Memorandum of Understanding proposes the creation of a new sustainable settlement based on the concept of a "Garden Village" capable of accommodating between 1,500 and 3,000 new homes of mixed tenures, with appropriate employment land together with associated education, health and community facilities alongside extensive areas of open space.
-The concept of a new settlement is based on the principles for Garden Villages as set out by the Town and Country Planning Association.
-Town and Country Planning Association | Garden City Principles - 1.13 The site offers the opportunity to be a model for sustainable rural living providing a new community of high quality design and layout with buildings, streets and spaces which reflect the distinctive character and sense of place of the surrounding locality. - 1.14 In accordance with "Garden Village" principles, there will be a strong emphasis on the provision of high quality local employment opportunities in order to encourage increased self-containment and reduce the need for out-commuting.
-This will also provide a focus for local rural services, enable the creation of local employment and neighbourhoods which provide a mix of size, affordability and choice of ownership. - 1.15 A new community in this location will need a critical mass to enable the provision of facilities needed to support both new and existing communities, particularly in terms of school provision, doctors, community facilities, shops and public spaces.
+Similarly, the revised NPPF issued for consultation by Government earlier this year states that "strategic plans should contain a clear strategy for accommodating objectively assessed needs, in a way that makes as much use as possible of previously-developed or 'brownfield' land". - 1.11 Since the production of the 2017 Consultation Draft Local Plan, the Ministry of Defence and Rutland County Council have agreed to work together to explore possible options for the future use of this site, which has been identified for intended disposal by the MOD in 2020/2021 as part of the November 2016 Better Defence Estate announcement.
+Rutland County Council and the Defence Infrastructure Organisation (DIO) have been in discussion about St George's Barracks since details of the closure were first announced and have entered into a Memorandum of Understanding to work together to manage the delivery and ensure the best possible outcome for the site, taking account of its brownfield land status.

+- 1.12 The specialist consultancy RegenCo was commissioned to prepare an initial masterplan illustrating how the site might be redeveloped; this process has involved informal public consultation and liaison with the Council and nearby Parish Councils.
+The Memorandum of Understanding proposes the creation of a new sustainable settlement based on the concept of a Garden Village capable of accommodating between 1,500 and 3,000 new homes of mixed tenures, along with appropriate employment land, associated education, health and community facilities, and extensive areas of open space.
+The concept of a new settlement is based on the principles for Garden Villages as set out by the Town and Country Planning Association: www.tcpa.org.uk/garden-city-principles - 1.13 The St George's site offers the opportunity to create a model for sustainable rural living providing a new community of high quality design and layout with buildings, streets and spaces which reflect the distinctive character and sense of place of the surrounding locality. - 1.14 In accordance with Garden Village principles, there will be a strong emphasis on the provision of high quality local employment opportunities in order to encourage increased self-containment and reduce the need for out-commuting.
+This will also provide a focus for local rural services, enable the creation of local employment and establish neighbourhoods which provide a mix of size, affordability and choice of ownership. - 1.15 A new settlement in this location will need a critical mass to enable the provision of facilities needed to support both new and existing communities, particularly in terms of school provision, doctors, community facilities, shops and public spaces.